 1. The way you invoice keeps changing

 One invoice should look and act like the next.
-Everything from how information is laid out, to the naming protocols of line items, the inclusion of payment terms and due dates, to the way each invoice is formatted should be identical from job to job.
+Everything from how information is formatted, to the naming protocols of line items, the inclusion of payment terms and due dates, to your invoice numbering process should be identical from job to job.